-The CCA Programme provides students with a platform to discover their interests and talents.
-CCA can instil in the individual a life-long love for a particular activity, be it a sport or a musical pursuit.
+The CCA programme provides students with a platform to discover their interests and talents.
+CCA can instill in the individual a life-long love for a particular activity, be it a sport or a musical pursuit.
 This helps the individual to lead a balanced life in adulthood.

 The CCA programme aims to achieve the following objectives:

 - Teach knowledge and skills relevant to the CCA

 - Inculcate values and desirable social attitudes in all pupils; and

 The learning outcomes for CCA are as follows: